d3b4g/leonids/_posts/ropmev2.md

 ![source-01](/img/ropv2-2.PNG){: .align-left}

 + This function just apply RO13 to the inputs we enter
++ It add or sub 0xd to every character we enter.

 > ROT13 ("rotate by 13 places", sometimes hyphenated ROT-13) is a simple letter substitution cipher that replaces a letter with the 13th letter after it, in the alphabet.

+# Exploitation

+So now binary analysis out of the way lets start exploiting